 If you have experienced the death of a child, or you have attempted reconciliation with a present child and it ended poorly, or you aren’t able to talk to or see your child on Mother’s Day, consider doing the following:

-- Attend church and spend the day with God, focusing exclusively on Him.
+- Attend church online and spend the day with God, focusing exclusively on Him.

 - Go to your favorite restaurant with a family member or friend.